dell/terraform-provider-apex/docs/resources/navigator_block_mobility_groups_copy.md

 - `host` (String) Host, ip or hostname of the powerflex.
 If left empty we will attempt to get the ip through Apex from the ID
 - `insecure` (Boolean) Validated the certificate when connecting to the powerflex, defaults if unset to true
+- `poll_interval` (Number) Poll interval for long-running operations in seconds.
+This will check if the powerflex is activated every interval.
+Defaults if unset to 30
 - `scheme` (String) Scheme of the powerflex, defaults if unset to https